ORIGEN

 The project will focus on restoring degraded areas and strengthening the value chains of species native to Mexico, such as vanilla and cocoa, in addition to promoting agroforestry and silvopastoral systems.
 High priority will be given to field actions that promise long-term environmental, economic, and social benefits.
 With a basin vision, the project will seek to promote restoration activities.

-Additionally, the project will aim to scale lessons learned and complement existing interventions by key organizations and entities such as the National Commission for Protected Areas (CONANP) and the Ministry of Agriculture and Rural Development (AGRICULTURA), as well as the governments of the states of Chiapas, Jalisco, and Veracruz.
+Additionally, the project will aim to scale lessons learned and complement existing interventions by key organizations and entities such as the National Commission of Natural Protected Areas (CONANP) and the Ministry of Agriculture and Rural Development (AGRICULTURA), as well as the governments of the states of Chiapas, Jalisco, and Veracruz.
 The project will build on the lessons learned from the C6, CONECTA, and RÍOS projects.

 The lines of work that guide ORIGEN’s actions are: